sandeepshakya2019/ISE_1_Frontend/README.md

 - Please make sure you run the [Backend server](https://github.com/sandeepshakya2019/ISE_1_Backend) successfully on PORT 3005 else you have to change to same port in react-native frontend in api.ts file
   `const LOCAL_API_PORT = YOUR_PORT_NUMBER; // Your Node.js server port`
-- before that make sure that Android emulator is runnning
+- before that make sure that the Android emulator is running

 ### For Android